AdaCore/gnatstudio/docs/users_guide/extending.rst

 * Automatically-loaded, global modules

-  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overriden by the user via the Plug-ins Editor).
+  The :file:`INSTALL/share/gps/plug-ins` directory contains the files GPS automatically loads by default (unless overridden by the user via the Plug-ins Editor).
 These plug-ins are visible to any user on the system using the same GPS installation.
 Reserve this directory for critical plug-ins that almost everyone will use.